 Four years later, in 1988, the Isetan Museum of Art in Tokyo, held James Tissot.

-Though Tissot’s oil paintings were worth a great deal on the art market, five more entered public collections in the 1980s – all in the United States – though one was deaccessioned in this decade.
+Though Tissot’s oil paintings were worth a great deal on the art market, five more entered public collections in the 1980s – all in the United States – though another was deaccessioned in this decade.

 Tissot exhibited July (Speciman of a Portrait), along with nine other paintings, at London’s Grosvenor Gallery – a sumptuous, invitation-only showcase for contemporary art in New Bond Street – in 1878, the year it was painted.
 It is one in a series representing months of the year, and the figure is modeled by Kathleen Newton.
 At some point, another artist painted a frizzy red hairstyle (probably considered more up-to-date) on Mrs. Newton.
 In 1980, the painting was donated to the Cleveland Museum of Art, Ohio at the bequest of Noah L. Butkin.
 It currently is on view in Gallery 220.